openhab/openhab-addons/bundles/org.openhab.binding.chatgpt/README.md

 ## Thing Configuration

 The `account` thing requires the API key that allows accessing the account.
 API keys can be created and managed under <https://platform.openai.com/account/api-keys>.
-If you want to use the HLI service, you need to configure additional parameters here.

 | Name             | Type    | Description                                                                                                                                                                                                                                                                                                                            | Default                                    | Required | Advanced |
 |------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------|----------|----------|
 | apiKey           | text    | The API key to be used for the requests                                                                                                                                                                                                                                                                                                | N/A                                        | yes      | no       |